krasanen/lut-full-stack-public/coursework/SDS_learning_diary.md

 Uploaded barebone mern-backend to private repository in Github.
 Added some route handling and error handling.
 Next step will be to connect to MongoDB.

+**3.12.2022**
+Added mongodb connection, and created controller and model for zcar-racing collection.
+ZCar sends params as query parameters, now zcarController in backend returns laps based on query parameters, all imported data seems to come through fine.
+ZCar uses android webview to show laptimes, need to fiqure out how to output full web page with laptimes for the game.
+Sending laptimes with ghost lap data from the game now works through setLaptimes method in zcarController.